BuenoMaird/BandWiki/README.md

 This is a very brief overview of the file struction for Backbone.
 Please feel free to view the code in my files for a more indepth view into how these folders and files are built and once again I highly recommend reading the Backbonejs.org annotated docs for a much more cohesive look into backbone and it's amazing potential.

+Conclusion...

+This site and I have a very much love hate relationship.
+I am constantly thinking about updates I can impliment and I love sitting down to try and tackle that implimentation.
+So far it is more of a mess then I hope it would be but I am loving the challenge is it providing.
+I think I will be working on it for many years to come.